SaulDoesCode/Crafter.js/README.md

 - Web Components
 - WebSocket wrapper for ease of use
 - Form Validation methods
-- Resource loader for Scripts and Style sheets
+- loader functions for Scripts, Style sheets and fonts
 - Front End Router
 - Easy to use Event Handling system with features such as .On , .Off , .Once , .Type
 - Shorthand functions such as forEach, query/queryAll/queryEach